dcanomainar/Angular_Course/README.md

    1. The -is means inline css which doesn't create a css style file

+### 3.2.
+Life cycle of a component

+We have different methods:

+* ngOnInit: this triggers when component is initializating (after the 'ngOnChanges').
+* ngOnChanges: this triggers when data of properties of our component changes in some way.
+* ngDoCheck: this triggers when executes a review of the detection of changes of the cycle (whenever a change happends).
+* ngAfterContentInit: this triggers after insert any content.
+* ngAfterContentChecked: this triggers after having reviewd the inserted content.
+* ngAfterViewInit: this triggers after each component has been initialized (even child components).
+* ngAfterViewChecked: this triggers after each of the components has been reviewed (even child components).
+* ngOnDestroy: this triggers when we destroy the component or move to another view.

+For more information about this, visit [Lifecycle hooks](https://angular.io/guide/lifecycle-hooks).

 ## 4. Use Routes in Angular

+### 4.0.
+Simple routing

 1. Create a new file named app.routes.ts inside the app component.